 It’s easier to create content if you have a blog.
 Developing content is key in e-commerce.
 It’s the effective way to lure visitors in with the intention of buying at a low cost.
 Whether they are articles on your blog or any other medium you’re using for your niche, it will be far more effective and simple if you have a specific customer profile.
 One that belongs to the market niche.
 You must know their interests exactly and what challenges they face.
 This is the key to generating any kind of attractive and relevant content for your customers.

 The conversion rate for sales is higher.
 Many online stores focus on the main metric, based on the amount of daily or monthly visitors.
 This is one of the so-called “Vanity Metrics”.
-Thousands of users visiting your store might sound good, but it means nothing if none of them generate sales.
+Thousands of users visiting your store might sound good, but it means nothing if none of them generates sales.
 Having a well-defined niche will generate visitors for your store who will have a real intention of buying.
 They’re not only there for the variety of products you’re offering, but also because the solution offered is designed for them.

 Focusing on niches is one of the most effective e-commerce strategies to start an online business.
 It makes it possible to start with a small, well defined and distinct type of customer that will allow your company to optimize its processes and start off on the right foot.
 Don’t think that if you start with a niche you won’t have the opportunity of selling to others in the future.
 Niche market strategy is only a starting point.